Why Doctors and Lawyers Make Bad Traders

 They conquered medicine and law.
 Then the market humbled them.

-This isn’t about intelligence.
-These are people who conquered medical programs and passed the bar exam.
+Obviously it’s not about intelligence because these are people who conquered medical programs and passed the bar exam.
 So what gives?

 The “being right” Problem

 But trading operates by completely different rules.
-Even highly successful traders are wrong 40-50% of the time.
-What separates winners from losers isn’t the frequency of being right—it’s the magnitude of wins versus losses.
+Even highly successful traders may be wrong 40-50% of the time.
+What separates winners from losers isn’t the frequency of being right, it’s the size of wins versus losses.
 You can be right three times and wrong seven times and still make money if your three wins are big enough.

 “I’m Smart Enough to Figure This Out”

-When you’ve spent your career being the smartest person in the room—when patients trust you with their lives, when clients pay you $800 an hour for your judgment, when colleagues defer to your expertise—you develop a certain self-concept.
-You’re not just competent.
-You’re exceptional.
-And that exceptionalism starts to feel transferable.
+When you’ve spent your career being the smartest person in the room (when patients trust you with their lives, when clients pay you $800 an hour for your judgment, when colleagues defer to your expertise) you develop a certain self-exceptionalism.

 When you approach trading, it’s natural to assume those same qualities will carry over.

-The unspoken assumption is that intelligence is domain-independent.
-That being brilliant at one complex thing means you’ll naturally excel at any other complex thing you attempt.
+People assume that being brilliant at one complex thing means you’ll naturally excel at any other complex thing you attempt.

 But trading isn’t like switching from cardiac surgery to orthopedics.
 The foundational skills are completely different.